 DOWNTOWN 500 ZINE IS PRESENTING THE SOUTHERN COASTS OF SYDNEY AUSTRALIA

 AN 36 YEARS OLD PAINTER AND INSTALLATION ARTIST.
-HE HAS HAD SOLO EXHIBITIONS ACROSS AUSTRALIA, UNITED STATES, EUROPE AND UK.
-HE IS NOTABLE WITHIN THE LOWBROW -ART MOVEMENT.
+HE HAS HAD SOLO EXHIBITIONS ACROSS AUSTRALIA, UNITED STATES, EUROPE, AND UK.
+HE IS NOTABLE WITHIN THE LOWBROW

-ANTHONY LISTER IS ONE OF AUSTRALIA’S MOST RENOWNED CONTEMPORARY ARTISTS, LISTER’S WORK PRESENTS US WITH A GRIMY FUSION OF HIGH AND LOWBROW CULTURE WITH INFLUENCES FROM A NUMBER OF AREAS AND GENRES, INCLUDING STREET ART, EXPRESSIONISM, POP ART, AND CONTEMPORARY YOUTH CULTURE, OFTEN DRAWING FROM TELEVISION AND THE “MISGUIDED ROLE MODELS” THAT RESULT.
+ANTHONY LISTER IS ONE OF AUSTRALIA’S RENOWNED ARTISTS.
+LISTER’S WORK PRESENTS US WITH A GRIMY FUSION OF HIGH AND LOWBROW CULTURE WITH INFLUENCES FROM SOME AREAS AND GENRES, INCLUDING STREET ART, EXPRESSIONISM, POP ART, AND CONTEMPORARY YOUTH CULTURE, OFTEN DRAWING FROM TELEVISION AND THE “MISGUIDED ROLE MODELS” THAT RESULT.

 DOWNTOWN 500 ZINE SHARES #DT500REDSOFA WITH ANTHONY LISTER WITH YOU OUR VERY CO-HOSTS, READ ON!

-DT 500 ZINE:- Anthony thanx for joining Downtown 500 Zine’s social artistry!
-We are big fans of your work man, let’s share some details about your background?
+DT 500 ZINE: – We are big fans of your work, man, let’s share some details about your background?

-ANTHONY: – I was Born in Australia, raised by a single mum.
-Middle boy of three.
+ANTHONY: – I was born in Australia, raised by a single mum.
+A middle boy of three.

 ” Comic books, skateboarding, first job at the age of 10.”